Fanny White: Career

 In September 1852, Sickles hastily married sixteen-year-old Teresa Bagioli.
 White was rumored to be so angry that she followed him to a hotel and attacked him with a riding whip.
 But in August 1853, when Sickles traveled to England as the secretary to James Buchanan, the U. S. Minister to the Court of St. James, White accompanied him in lieu of his wife.
 One source alleges that Sickles arranged for her passport.
 Fellow madam Kate Hastings moved to 119 Mercer to manage White's brothel in her absence.

 In England, White accompanied Sickles openly to theaters, operas, and diplomatic events.
 Most sources agree that White made her curtsey to Queen Victoria at a reception at Buckingham Palace, where Sickles introduced her as "Miss Bennett of New York."

 Historians speculate that White talked Sickles into the introduction, and that Sickles was further motivated by his intense dislike of both the monarchy and of the editor of the New York Herald, James Gordon Bennett, Sr. Queen Victoria apparently never learned the truth, but Bennett was furious at the use of his name.
 The Life and Death of Fanny White, however, alleges that White legally changed her name before she left for Europe.
-And after 1853, White signed bank drafts and business contracts with the name "J. Augusta Bennett."
+And after 1853, White signed bank drafts and business contracts with the name "J. Augusta Bennett".

 When Teresa Bagioli Sickles arrived in London in the spring of 1854, White left.
-One source claims that White made a tour of the Continent – she "visited Paris, Baden-Baden, Vienna, and other interesting and fashionable aristocratic resorts," and was removed from the Paris Opera by gendarmes after making a drunken scene – returning to New York later in the year.
+One source says that White made a tour of the Continent – she "visited Paris, Baden-Baden, Vienna, and other interesting and fashionable aristocratic resorts", and was removed from the Paris Opera by gendarmes after making a drunken scene – returning to New York later in the year.
 Back in New York, White established a second brothel behind the St. Nicholas Hotel and also resumed management of 119 Mercer Street.

 By 1856, White was seen riding around New York in the carriage of the wealthy, much older Jacob Rutgers LeRoy, one of the LeRoys of the Triangle Tract in western New York.
-In 1856, she also turned management of 119 Mercer Street over to Clara Gordon and moved into a house she owned at No. 108 Twelfth Street, accompanied by two "lady boarders."
+In 1856, she also turned management of 119 Mercer Street over to Clara Gordon and moved into a house she owned at No. 108 Twelfth Street, accompanied by two "lady boarders".